 Former guest speakers

 Between 2005 and 2017, this annual event took the form of a lecture, held in our conference centre at Cumberland Lodge.
+Our guest speakers included:

 The Rt Hon Lord Finkelstein, Associate Editor and formerly Executive Editor, The Times - ‘The Arrow of History’, 2017